jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 **2. Looking only at the emitted files, how many bytes are in a block for the L1 ICache?
 How many sets are in the L1 ICache?**

 **3. Try to find the top-level verilog modules that correspond to the ICache/DCache?
-What are they called?**
+What are they called? *Hint: what modules look like they represent memories?***

 ## Chipyard Simulation